 Offering benefits to part-time employees is typically considered to be too expensive because of traditional health insurance.
 However, there are many benefits you can offer your part-time employees that are different and less expensive than that.
-Although employers are not obligated to offer any benefits in addition to standard pay, it can set your business apart from the competition during a very competitive hiring market.
+Although employers are not obligated to offer benefits in addition to standard pay, it can set your business apart from the competition during an aggressive hiring market.

-Mira offers a care membership for $45 per month per employee, which includes discounts to urgent care, up to 80% off of prescriptions, and same-day lab testing.
-The memberships can be transferable between employees as some quit or are fired down the road and helping your employees get access to basic healthcare can be the difference you need to hire quality talent.
-Sign up today.
+Mira offers a care membership for as little as $25 per month per employee, which includes discounts to virtual primary care, telebehavioral health, urgent care, and up to 80 percent off of prescriptions.
+Helping your employees get access to basic healthcare can be the difference you need to hire quality talent.
+Take this quiz to see if Mira is right for your business!

 Providing benefits to your part-time employees is both possible and affordable if you know what you want to offer and how you plan to offer it.
 We will help you explore benefit options and how offering benefits to part-time employees can be achieved.